 As is the norm here at Legal Nomads, we go big or we go home.

-So instead of a series of short photoessays reviewing my time in Japan, may I present you with 77 photos from my weeks in the country.
+So instead of a series of short photoessays reviewing my time in Japan, or a “what to see in Japan” guide, may I present you with 77 photos from my weeks in the country that represent my views of what is best to experience when you visit this beautiful country.

 Asakusa, Tokyo, famous for the Sensō-ji, a Buddhist temple dedicated to the bodhisattva Kannon.
 Crowded market streets abound.
 My friend Amit, in the middle, standing out from the crowd.